Connected Youth Initiative’s Learn and Earn Opportunity

 Beyond School Bells is dedicated to improving access to and quality of extended learning opportunities (ELOs) for low-income students.
 These ELOs have shown to increase student academic achievement and help high-performing students stay engaged and develop a deeper level of understanding.
 Beyond School Bell educators are the great equalizer in American education and are crucial in creating a system that better serves all Nebraskans.

-The initial cohort of this opportunity will cover the areas of Scottsbluff, Grand Island, Kearney, and Lincoln from May 17 through July 30, 2021.
+This opportunity will cover the areas of Scottsbluff, Kearney, Lincoln, and Omaha from September 7-December 21, 2021.

 There are two tracks within this internship.
 You can work with school-aged children in a summer enrichment program or with younger children at a day-care center.
 In either track, you will get paid on-the-job experience and will use already developed curriculum to teach an 8-week *course* of a topic that interests you.
 Potential topics include theater, science, aviation, college preparation, kitchen chemistry, environmental education, sports and even more!